 Most product categories set their own pace.
 Sunscreen does not.
-Suncare sells in a compressed season, retailers set their shelves months ahead, and a formula that is not ready and tested in time does not slip a quarter.
-It slips a year.
+Suncare sells in a compressed season, retailers set their shelves months ahead, and a formula that is not ready and tested in time does not slip by a quarter.
+It slips by a year.
 That single fact shapes everything about how suncare R&D has to work, and it is why sunscreen formulation R&D is one of the least forgiving jobs in cosmetics.

 Sunscreen R&D Runs on a Seasonal Clock